Ashanks70/Engineering_4_Notebooks/README.md

 ![sim](images/Beamsim.png)

 ### Reflection
 We ended up with a deflection of 46 mm for the first run.
-We will work on improving it later
+We will work on improving it later.
+We see a lot of failure closer to the box, and it is likely to snap sooner.
+We broke around 3 kilograms for our test.

 &nbsp;